Mustafa-softec/AngularTask/README.md

  ## 2- angular component hierarchy

-   a- a tree structure starts with the root component b- angular modules are a container to group all components c- browser loads modules with all its components d- componnents, pipes and directive are regiterd and available for amodule e- services or providers are registered in root injector so they are avalibels across angular modules
+   - a tree structure starts with the root component
+   - angular modules are a container to group all components
+   - browser loads modules with all its components
+   - componnents, pipes and directive are regiterd and available for amodule
+   - services or providers are registered in root injector so they are avalibels across angular modules

 ---------------------------------------